LennartFr/Blockchain-at-Galvanize/README.md

 ~~~
 6:00  Sign-in, mingle, food, welcome.
 6:20: Introduction to IBM Blockchain and Hyperledger:
-6:30: Lennart: Introduction of the labs (Developer Journey).
+6:30: Lennart: Introduction of the labs.
 6:40: Coding starts.
       Lab 1: Bringing up the Hyperledger Fabric
       Lab 2: Let's run our first application in Hyperledger Fabric